 For better and for worse, the Sabre was a unique engine.
 Its starter system used what looked like a giant shotgun shell to get the big engine turned over with a loud bang, and once rolling it turned over at fantastic RPM.
 The Sabre had a distinctive whine that German troops learned to recognize and fear.BACK_TO_TOP

 * By the time of D-Day, 6 June 1944, Gloster had built almost 2,000 Typhoons, and they were serving in 26 RAF squadrons.
 The Tiffies helped pave the way for the invasion by blasting coastal radar stations, and were put to good use as Allied armies advanced, using a "cab rank" system where fighters stood by in the air and awaited calls from ground controllers for targets to destroy.
 On 17 July 1944, Typhoons attacked a German staff car that turned out to be carrying the commander of German forces opposing the invasion, Field Marshal Erwin Rommel.
-Rommel was badly wounded and did not return to action, since he was implicated in a plot to assassinate Adolf Hitler and was ordered to commit suicide.
+Rommel was badly wounded; he did not return to action, since he was implicated in a plot to assassinate Adolf Hitler and was ordered to commit suicide.

 The high point of the Typhoon's career was the Battle of the Falaise Pocket in the third week of August 1944.
 German Army divisions, forced by Hitler's obstinate insistence that they stand their ground when they should have withdrawn, were almost completely encircled in the area of the French town of Falaise by the Allied armies.
 The Germans in the pocket were then crushed by artillery and air strikes.
 RP-firing Typhoons, or "Rockoons", were significant contributors to the butchery, hitting everything that moved, with Tiffy pilots walking up to a target with cannon fire and then loosing a devastating salvo of RPs.
 Allied scouts who moved into the area after the shooting died down described it as a "slaughterhouse", with German survivors in numb shock.
 The Allied victory ended serious German resistance in France.